tchartron/tardis-electron/README.md

 # Tardis Electron

-Electron based application to track time spent on different tasks.
-Watch a specified directory for changes after picking a group and a task to auto start and stop timers.
+VueJS application created with `vue create` running in electron.
+Client is using Tardis API to fetch tasks from it's own database and API fetches Gitlab issues depending on selected group.
+Two modes available :
+    - Timer component which manually runs and stops timers on issues
+    - Watch component which watch events on filesystem for the specified folder and automatically runs and stops timers when events occurs

-## NPM commands
+## Installation
 ```
 #Install dependencies
 npm install